 Ad Extensions

 Some of the relevant ad extensions should be used in every PPC campaign to help make the adverts more enticing to the searcher.
 I am not going to go into detail about ad extensions in this post as Tara has recently published a video on this very subject.
-If you want to know more about ad extensions and those that would be good for the travel industry, I would recommend that you watch the video below.
+If you want to know more about ad extensions and those that would be good for the travel industry.

 The Competition